jlindeloef/drumworld/README.md

   ### Bugs
 + Solved bugs
-  - The "Next"-button did`nt want to change function in scorebord to "Reset", so I made a new button that hasthat function.
+  - The category dropdown menu in the navbar didn´t work.
+  - The Edit and Delete confirmation buttons did not redirect to the postsite when pressing.
+  - The CSS did not view when deployed.
+  All these bugs are fixed with help from the tutors at Code Institute.
 + Unsolved bugs
   - No unsolved bugs.

    ## Deployment
+I followed the steps written below to deploy my project to Heroku:
+ + First created a Heroku account by flollowing the instructions given from Code Institute.
+ + "Create new App".
+ + Give the App an unique name and enter region europe.
+ + Click on "Create App".
+ + Go to Deploy section tab and scroll down to the Deployment Method.I connect to Github pages and then could search for my Github Repository "DrumWorld" and then click connect.
+ + Scroll down to Automatic and Manual Deploys sections.
+I clicked on Manual Deployment.
+ + Deploy Branch.
+ + After the project has been deployed successfully I clicked the View-button to see the program run in the terminal.

+In github:
-+ The site was deployed to Git Hub pages using the following steps:
+The site was deployed to Git Hub pages using the following steps:
-+ After logging into GitHub I located my repository for my Portfolio Project 2.
++ After logging into GitHub I located my repository for my Portfolio Project 4.
 + I then clicked the "Settings" button at the top of my repository
 + Under General, navigate to Code and Automation and select "Pages".
 + In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.